19hours/sg-statutes/Acts/Income Tax Act.md

 (A) does not by himself or in association with others, carry on a business in Singapore and does not have a permanent establishment in Singapore; or

-(B) carries on a business in Singapore (by himself or in association with others) or has a permanent establishment in Singapore, but the rendering of assistance or service is not performed through that business carried on in Singapore or that permanent establishment; and
+(B) carries on a business in Singapore (by himself or in association with others) or has a permanent establishment in Singapore, but the rendering of assistance or service is not performed through that business carried on in Singapore or that permanent establishment;

+[Act 37 of 2014 wef 28/02/2013]

 (b) the management or assistance in the management of any trade, business or profession, where such management or assistance is performed outside Singapore for or on behalf of a person resident in Singapore or a permanent establishment in Singapore by a non-resident person who —